-The product design degree program prepares students for professional practice of product design in a wide range of industries.
-The Bachelor of Arts in Product Design program focuses on global design education; interdisciplinary, integrative practice; strategic and creative thinking for an expanded design scope; and sustainable, socially responsible design that protects people's health, safety, and well-being.
-The Bachelor of Arts in Product Design program offers students opportunities for international experiences both on campus and internationally.
+The product design degree program prepares students for professional practice of product design in a wide range of industries (from manufacturing to digital companies).
+The Bachelor of Arts in Product Design program focuses on global design education; interdisciplinary, integrative practice; strategic and creative thinking for an expanded design scope: and sustainable, socially responsible design that protects people's health, safety, and wellbeing.
 Students are prepared for entry-level practice in a variety of design firms and levels of complexity of design challenges, which provides the foundation for meeting state or principal regulatory requirements as product designers.
-Students must complete 180 quarter credits, which typically requires four academic years of full-time study (based on three quarters of attendance annually).
+Students must complete 180 quarter credits. which typically requires four academic years of full-time studv.